 It has successfully provided its services to nearly 20 million customers, which considering it was founded in 2008, is a relatively short period of time.

 What’s more, Rocket Lawyer offers a seven-day trial.

 Not only is Swyft Filings incredibly user-friendly, but it also offers great customer support and diverse pricing options to suit every budget.
 It’s fast and has an easily accessible service department, making it ideal for DBA filing.
 Besides, a 10-minute setup and 1-2 weeks turnaround time are definitely hard to beat!

 The fact that Swyft Filings is more than happy to iron out all the nitty-gritty, including capital-raising options and tax policies, is another plus.

 MyCorporation is another excellent option for small businesses.

 Using this incorporation service is surprisingly simple—all you have to do is decide the type of entity, choose your state, and answer some questions.
 MyCorporation will take over from there.
 A highly-trained customer support team is also available to help you via phone, mail, or live chat.

-In addition to DBS filing and incorporation procedures, you can also opt for additional services like trademark filings, copyright applications, and business licenses, to name a few.
+In addition to DBA filing and incorporation procedures, you can also opt for additional services like trademark filings, copyright applications, and business licenses, to name a few.

 3 Tricks for Structuring Your New Business Expertly